tjg14/FD24mySQL/README.md

 To do

--go through routes for race conditions
+-can turn on/off play_on_low & added to leaderboard, need to fix bets & other routes -go through routes for race conditions
 -fix nones on course handicaps
+-scroll scorecard
 -allow play off low handicap to event settings page
 - 85% as option not hardcode
 -block activity if complete